Painting the floor: Here's how!

 Do I need to prime the floor?

 Priming with a primer is advisable for smooth floors that are subject to wear and tear.
-For real wood floors that are painted with light colours, you can use a stain block to prevent the wood from releasing substances that could discolour your new coat.
+For real wood floors that are painted with light colours, you can use a primer to prevent the wood from releasing substances that could discolour your new coat.
 Our MissPompadour To Bond & Block product is ideal for both purposes.

 How do I seal the floor?